SysCV/sam-hq/README.md

 Updates
 -----------------
-2023/12/04: Interested in intersecting SAM and 3D Gaussian Splatting?
+:fire::fire: **SAM in 3D**: Interested in intersecting SAM and 3D Gaussian Splatting?
 See our new work [Gaussian Grouping](https://github.com/lkeab/gaussian-grouping)!

+2023/12/15: HQ-SAM is adopted in [Osprey](https://arxiv.org/abs/2312.10032) to provide fine-grained mask annotation.

 2023/11/06: HQ-SAM is adopted to annotate the Grounding-anything Dataset proposed by [GLaMM](https://arxiv.org/abs/2311.03356).